binhlethanh201/ReactJS-Exercise/README.md

-# Getting Started with React and Node.js Project
+# Getting Started with Project

 This project includes a frontend built with React and utility scripts written in JavaScript for Node.js.